JoaoMonteiro100/LGP-5A/README.md

 **Q: Why did you do this project?**

-A: This project was done for the course [LGP](http://lgp.fe.up.pt/), a Living Lab for Professional Skills Development from the Integrated Masters in Informatics and Computing Engineering in the [Faculty of Engineering of the University of Porto](https://sigarra.up.pt/feup/en/WEB_PAGE.INICIAL) in Porto, Portugal.
+A: This project was done for the course [LGP](http://lgp.fe.up.pt/), a living lab for professional skills development from the Integrated Masters in Informatics and Computing Engineering in the [Faculty of Engineering of the University of Porto](https://sigarra.up.pt/feup/en/WEB_PAGE.INICIAL) in Porto, Portugal.
 The goal is that companies and students work together to build solutions that may have a lasting impact in society.

 **Q: What do you hope to achieve with this project?**